 I was wrong.
 Although tensions between Unionists and Republicans still exist in certain parts of Belfast, the city remains largely peaceful.
 Belfast has opened up considerably to tourism, creating world-class attractions and promoting its rich – although complicated – heritage.

 There is a lot to see in Belfast.
 With a bit of planning and advanced booking, you should be able to discover a great deal of the city in just two days.
 After many trips there, I put together a 48 hour itinerary to help you make the most of your time in blossoming Belfast.

 Many cities in Europe offer direct flights into Belfast International Airport.
+From the rest of the UK, EasyJet offers cheap flights from London, Manchester, Edinburgh and other major cities.
 From outside Europe, you might have to fly into London first and catch a connecting flight to Belfast.
 Belfast International Airport is well connected to Belfast city centre with buses departing every 15-20 minutes from outside the terminal building for £8 one way.

 If you’re visiting from the UK and not prone to seasickness, you can also catch a ferry from Cairnryan in Scotland and Liverpool in England.

 Traveling from Dublin, you can either catch the train or the bus.

 The train is the most expensive of the two options and not the fastest way to get to Belfast.
 It will cost you around 40 euros at best for a return ticket if you buy early and online (prices can be twice as expensive if the cheaper seats are sold out).
 Expect a journey time of 2 hours and 20 minutes.
 You’ll arrive in Lanyon Place station, a railway station located another 15 minutes walk away from Belfast city centre.